 Note.
 It is not recommended to operate the 450C/455CA with only the black cartridge loaded.

-Setting up your printer Task 5: Load the print cartridges
+Task 5: Load the print cartridges

 - 3 For each cartridge in the set:

 - a Take the cartridge out of its box.

 - b Remove the colored protective tape and tab from the cartridge's nozzles.